AEADataEditor/aea-de-guidance/sample-language-report.md

 > U.S. Bureau of Labor Statistics, Consumer Price Index for All Urban Consumers: All Items in U.S. City Average [CPIAUCNS], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/CPIAUCNS, May 7, 2020.

 > [REQUIRED] Please provide a clear description of access modality and location for this dataset.
-In particular, please provide evidence that you have the rights/license to redistribute the original and derived datasets.
+In particular, please provide evidence that you have the rights to redistribute the original and derived datasets.

 > [REQUIRED] Please provide a clear description of access modality and location for this dataset.
 Please specify how long the data will be preserved in the restricted-access location.

+> [REQUIRED] Please provide a clear description of access modality and location for this dataset, including a description of which variables and options need to be selected from the URL provided.

 > [REQUIRED] Please provide a clear description of access modality and location for this dataset.
 Please verify that your license allows you to redistribute Haver Analytics data.
 For Haver Analytics, provide the "mnemonic" name.
 If a permission to redistribute these data has been obtained, store it within the openICPSR repository.